Viral Hepatitis (cont.)

 What are the common types of viral hepatitis?

-Although the most common types of viral hepatitis are HAV, HBV and HCV, some clinicians have considered the acute and chronic phases of hepatic infections as "types" of viral hepatitis.
+Although the most common types of viral hepatitis are HAV, HBV and HCV, some clinicians had previously considered the acute and chronic phases of hepatic infections as "types" of viral hepatitis.
 HAV was considered to be acute viral hepatitis because the HAV infections seldom caused or permanent liver damage that led to hepatic (liver) failure.
 HBV and HCV produced chronic viral hepatitis.
 However, these terms are outdated and not currently used as frequently because all of the viruses that cause hepatitis may have acute phase symptoms (see symptoms below).
 Prevention techniques and vaccinations have markedly reduced the current incidence of common viral hepatitis infections; however, there remains a population of about 800,000 to 1.4 million people in the U.S. with chronic HBV, and about 2.9 to 3.7 million with chronic HCV according to the CDC.
-Statistics are incomplete for determining how many new infections occur each year; the CDC reported infections but then goes on to estimate the actual numbers by further estimating the number of unreported infections (see following sections and reference 1).
+Statistics are incomplete for determining how many new infections occur each year; the CDC documented infections but then goes on to estimate the actual numbers by further estimating the number of unreported infections (see following sections and reference 1).

 Hepatitis A (HAV)